 The first part is payable at the end of the first year if the objectives are met and the remaining two parts are payable in the following two years if the requirement that the employee is still employed by the company at such time is met.
-Payment one for assessment year 1 February 2019 to 31 January 2020 and payment two for assessment year 1 February 2018 to 31 January 2019 were made in January 2020.
+Payment one for assessment year 1 February 2019 to 31 January 2020 and payment two for assessment year 1 February 2019 were made in January 2020.